 To begin our program, we’ll take a look at what makes one therapist “better” than another.
 Some therapists can be better, as indicated by their higher scores on all sorts of performance measures.
 In our first interview, Dr. Scott MIller shows us we can (and must) measure and evaluate our work.

-The First Session, as Seen in ‘In Treatment - Arthur Nielsen, MD
+The First Session, as Seen in ‘In Treatment - Arthur Nielsen, M.D. website

 The true core of all psychotherapy is always the intimate relationship that forms between therapist and patient, containing emotion and drama.
 The first session in any therapy present a unique opportunity, which has been recognized by experts for decades and even referred to as having “a sacred nature.”
 Everything the therapist says and does in this first session conveys his or her concern, competence, and interest in helping the patient, and it evokes intense feelings in both patient and therapist.
 Dr. Arthur Nielsen discusses the HBO program, “In Treatment,” and first sessions.

 Attachment-Oriented Psychotherapy - David J. Wallin, Ph.D. website

 Perhaps the most significant development in contemporary psychoanalytic thought has been attachment theory.
 In this interview, Dr. David Wallin translates attachment theory and research into a framework that integrates key attachment principles with psychopathology, neuroscience, relational and intersubjective psychotherapeutic approaches, mentalization, and mindfulness.

 Self Psychology and Neuroscience” - Judith Rustin, LCSW